-These photos were uploaded by members of the King community on AncientFaces.
+These are the oldest members of the King family on AncientFaces.

 King Surname History

 The name King has been around for a long time.
 Known as Conroy in Ireland and given the name King after Conroy immigrants came to the USA.
 The King family has a lot of branches.
 The main roots come from Ray, Roy, and Rex, as well as Shaw which all mean King in different languages.
 In the Irish city of Gelway the surname of King or Conroy was quite common, and it predates back before the Norman Invasion of England and back to the middle-ages.

 One of the first to settle in North America was Rufus King, and he was one of the founding fathers who signed the Decloration of Independance.
 Many others followed over time from England, Scotland, and Ireland to seek religious freedom, to find a new career, to get away from war and conflict, or just to get a fresh new start in a new nation.